MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-enhance-postgresql-development.md

 ---
 lab:
-    title: 'Explore the Visual Studio Code PostgreSQL Extension and GitHub Copilot'
+  title: Explore the Visual Studio Code PostgreSQL Extension and GitHub Copilot
-    module: 'Develop PostgreSQL solutions in Visual Studio Code with the PostgreSQL extension and GitHub Copilot'
+  module: Develop PostgreSQL solutions in Visual Studio Code with the PostgreSQL extension
+    and GitHub Copilot
+  description: As the lead developer for Margie’s Travel, you're tasked with improving
+    your team’s productivity when working with Azure Database for PostgreSQL.
+You want to learn how the PostgreSQL extension for Visual Studio Code, together with GitHub Copilot, can help you write and refine SQL more efficiently.
+In this exercise, you deploy the required Azure resources, connect to your database, and prepare sample data so you can use the extension and Copilot in later steps.
+  duration: 156 minutes
+  level: 400
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Database for PostgreSQL
+  - GitHub
+  - Visual Studio
+  - Visual Studio Code
 ---

 #  Explore the Visual Studio Code PostgreSQL Extension and GitHub Copilot